 Unit 4: Information, advice or guidance in context

-Within this unit, you will gain an understanding of information, advice or guidance in the context of their own practice and a specific group of clients – exploring different ways of assisting clients to explore and make choices.
+Gain an understanding of information, advice or guidance in the context of their own practice and a specific group of clients.
+Exploring different ways of assisting clients to explore and make choices.
 Knowledge on discriminatory practices and behaviours affecting specific client groups, as well as potential barriers and how to overcome them, are explored within this unit.

 Unit 5: Skills for advice providers